cwhitehouse/vivere.docs/src/getting-started/introduction.md

 <%- renderer.markdownSafe(include('/examples/example', { name: 'partial-counter' })) %>

 Any properties defined in our class are part of our component as reactive data, just like when using the `v-data` directive above.
-We wrap any functions we write in the methods object, so that they're properly parsed by Vivere, exposed to directives, and `this` correctly represents our component when they are invoked.
+Any methods we add to the new component class are available to our `v-event` directives (automatically inferring `this`).

 #### Computational Magic

-Within a component definition, we can also write special properties called `computed` properties.
+Within a component definition, we can also write `computed` properties just as we would in a normal javascript class.
+Vivere makes sure that this property is reactive to any properties it references.

 ```js
 class Counter extends VivereComponent {